Research & Publications †

 Matthew D. Barber, MD, MHS, is Professor of Surgery at the Cleveland Clinic Lerner College of Medicine at Case Western Reserve University and Vice-Chair of Clinical Research in the OB/Gyn and Women's Health Institute.
 He is a Staff Physician in the Section of Urogynecology and Pelvic Reconstructive Surgery in the Department of Ob/Gyn and the Glickman Urological Institute at Cleveland Clinic.
 He is Board-certified in Obstetrics/Gynecology and Female Pelvic Medicine and Reconstructive Surgery

 Dr. Barber was President of the American Urogynecologic Society (AUGS) from 2011-2012 and was named the 2009 Continence Care Champion by the National Association for Continence (NAFC).
 He is currently the Chair of the Steering Committee of the Pelvic Floor Disorders Registry, a national registry of surgery for pelvic organ prolapse.
-He is a Scientific Editor for the British Journal of Obstetrics & Gynecology (BJOG), a Section Editor for the journal Female Pelvic Medicine and Reconstructive Surgery and on the Editorial Board of the International Urogynecology Journal.
+He is a Scientific Editor for the British Journal of Obstetrics & Gynecology (BJOG) and Associate Editor for the journal Female Pelvic Medicine and Reconstructive Surgery .

 Prior to joining Cleveland Clinic in 2001, he was an associate in the Department of Obstetrics and Gynecology at Duke University Medical Center in Durham, North Carolina.
 He is a fellow of the American College of Obstetrics and Gynecology and a diplomate of the American Board of Obstetrics and Gynecology.